 - Preheat the oven to 400 degrees F.

 - Prepare the enchilada sauce if making it.
 Heat the olive oil over medium heat in a large pan.
 Cook the zucchini, bell pepper, and mushrooms until the vegetables are soft.
 Add the garlic and cook for about 5 more minutes.
-Turn off heat and stir in beans.
+Turn off heat and stir in beans and salsa.

 - Spread a few tablespoons of the sauce on the bottom of a casserole dish.
 Dip 4 tortillas in the enchilada sauce and spread them evenly on the bottom of the dish.
 Spread half the vegetable mixture on top.
 Spread about 1/4 cup of enchilada sauce on the vegetables.